 - 4th – 5th Grade: I know about other religions, and how they compare to Unitarian Universalism.

-- Jr. High: I know who I am as a U.U.
+- Jr. High: I know what I believe.

 - Sr. High: I live my UU identity in my community.